Biden tells GOP to ‘get out of the way’ on debt limit

 “He encouraged them to stick together, compromise, and find the sweet spot that will allow us to complete our work,” Schumer said.
 “I agree with his sentiment wholeheartedly – we can get this done, together, if we put aside our differences and find the common ground within our party.”

+Biden discussed the larger plan with progressive House Democrats during a virtual meeting Monday afternoon.
+And Schumer, House Speaker Nancy Pelosi and top White House advisers huddled late Monday at the Capitol over it.

+“We’re making progress, Pelosi said as she exited.
+Schumer had said in an earlier letter to colleagues they need to reach a deal soon, preferably “days, not weeks.”

-Schumer and McConnell continued debating the debt ceiling when the Senate convened Monday afternoon.
+Schumer and McConnell debated the debt ceiling when the Senate earlier Monday.

 McConnell noted that Biden voted against raising the debt ceiling as a senator when Republicans controlled Congress and the presidency.